 Your statement will help the Admission Office to understand you better as an applicant and as an artist.
 The (minimum 350-word) statement should discuss your personal motivations to pursue a fine arts education and your choice of our school.
 The Office of Admissions is interested in learning more about you and any special circumstances that might make you a unique candidate for admission to the College.

 ACT or SAT scores are required for applicants, with the exception of transfer and international applicants.
 Lyme Academy College of Fine Arts considers each applicant’s highest test score.
-The Office of Admissions suggests that you send scores from your highest score test date only.
-In cases where subsequent testing produces higher test results, the College will consider new scores providing that a decision has not already been rendered on the applicant in question.
+The Office of Admissions will super score, which means that we will select your best scores and recalculate your new total/composite score.
 Send Official SAT and/or ACT scores directly to the College.
-For the SAT, use school code #1791 and for the ACT, use code #0566
+For the SAT, use school code #001397 and for the ACT, use code #3993.

 TOEFL (Test of English as a Foreign Language) scores are required if you have not attended an English-speaking school for more than two years and/or lived in an English-speaking country for more than four years.
 There are no minimum score requirements but English proficiency should be strong as the College does not offer ESL (English as a Second Language) classes.

 Two letters of recommendation are recommended, though not required and should be sent directly to the Office of Admissions.
 The College will accept sealed recommendation letters sent directly from the applicant but the seal should been signed by the recommender.
-Otherwise, please instruct recommenders to send letters directly to the office.
 Letters can be requested from teachers, counselors, employers, and community mentors.
 It’s a good idea to request one letter from an art teacher if at all possible.
 International applicants must ensure that all letters of recommendation are in English and certified if translated.

 Lyme Academy College of Fine Arts gives equal consideration to all applicants for admission and financial aid, and conducts all educational programs, activities, and employment practices without regard to race, color, gender, religion, national origin, sexual orientation, ethnic background, or disability.
 Direct inquiries to the Office of the Dean, Lyme Academy College of Fine Arts, 84 Lyme Street, Old Lyme, CT 06371.